-The samples for Ostinato have been recorded in the same hall as sister libraries Sotto, Capriccio, Grosso, Minimal, Da Capo, Tutti, Maximo and Vivace.
-As such, Ostinato has similar options for microphone mixing; Close, Decca Tree, Wide and Far (balcony).
+The samples for Ostinato Noir have been recorded in the same hall as sister libraries; Largo, Noir, Woodwind Ensembles, Tutti Vox, Expressivo, Maximo, Sotto, Capriccio, Grosso, Minimal, Da Capo, Tutti, Maximo, Vivace, Indie and all other Ostinato libraries.
+As such, Ostinato Noir has similar options for microphone mixing; Close, Decca Tree, Wide and Far (balcony).
 It is possible to use just one microphone position or mix between two different positions.